 Even with current technology, ride-hailing is still a costly proposition compared with personal vehicles.
 Adding self-driving vehicles to the mix would significantly reduce the cost difference between a personal car and a hailed ride, leading to a societal shift in private ownership as shared mobility proves to be cheaper.
 An autonomous vehicle could also replace most current shared-mobility models such as carpooling and ride-hailing, driving itself to a designated parking spot or to the next customer.
 This would certainly pave the way for a huge shift in longstanding social attitudes surrounding vehicle ownership, usage, and safety.

 Much like transportation, the parking industry is increasing its reliance on technology.
-Parking data aggregators are now facilitating designated zones for drop offs and pick ups, easing traffic congestion by putting cars to more efficient use.
+Parking data aggregators are now facilitating designated zones for drop-offs and pickups, easing traffic congestion by putting cars to more efficient use.
 As we go along, this is certain to change the way people approach driving, parking and their daily mobility.

 With the emergence of smart mobility management systems, value shifts concerning asset ownership, driving experience, and passenger perspectives will occur.
 Experience enablers like parking apps will lead to a more relaxed and productive in-transit experience.

 Evolving mobility systems will allow people to travel more efficiently and more cheaply.
 Getting this right would also benefit cities, significantly improving the quality of life for an entire populace.
 Improved mobility management in the future will also open the gates for data analytics, using technology to drive productivity.
-The future of ‘human mobility’ is certainly going to see less of ‘human elements’ and more of tech that is integrated in our urban lifestyle like a supportive, endless mesh.
+The future of ‘human mobility’ is certainly going to see less of ‘human elements’ and more of tech that is integrated into our urban lifestyle like a supportive, endless mesh.